 The case proceeded to trial in Palm Beach County, Florida on Monday, February 25, 2016 before The Honorable Edward Artau.
 Following a two day jury selection and a lengthy “Daubert” hearing regarding one of the golf cart manufacturer’s expert witnesses, the case resolved by way of a confidential settlement on the third day of trial.

-In addition to this particular products liability case, Scott Smith also recently resolved a very substantial products liability case with a motor vehicle manufacturer and tire manufacturer following a rollover crash that occurred after a tire suffered a tread and belt separation.
-Smith handles all types of products liability cases, along with all types of personal injury and wrongful death cases.
+In addition to this particular products liability case, we also recently resolved a very substantial products liability case with a motor vehicle manufacturer and tire manufacturer following a rollover crash that occurred after a tire suffered a tread and belt separation.
+Lytal, Reiter, Smith, Ivey, and Fronrath handles all types of products liability cases, along with all types of personal injury and wrongful death cases.
 If you or a loved one have been injured call the law firm of Lytal, Reiter, Smith, Ivey & Fronrath at (561) 655-1990.